I.e. for a supplied probability, the Chisq.Inv.Rt function finds the value of x such that:

 The function is new in Excel 2010 and so is not available in earlier versions of Excel.
-However, the Chisq.Inv.Rt function is simply an updated version of the Chiinv function that is available in earlier versions of Excel.
+However, the Chisq.Inv.Rt function is simply an updated version of the Chiinv function, which is available in earlier versions of Excel.

 The syntax of the Chisq.Inv.Rt function is:

 |probability||-||The probability of the right-tailed chi-square distribution, for which you want to find the value of x.|

 The spreadsheet below shows five examples of the Excel Chisq.Inv.Rt function, used to calculate the inverse of the right-tailed chi-square distribution for different probability values, and different degrees of freedom.

-Further examples of the Excel Chisq.Inv.Rt function are provided on the Microsoft Office website.
+For further examples of the Excel Chisq.Inv.Rt function, see the Microsoft Office website.